Corporate Liability and Workplace Safety: Commentary on the Supreme Court Ruling

-The principles of administrative liability of entities
+The principles of corporate administrative liability

-The Court's arguments and identified violations
+The Court's arguments and the violations found

 The Court analyzed several aspects, including:

-• The lack of adequate training for employees;
+• The lack of adequate employee training;

 • The absence of safety protocols during maintenance operations;